BerinMadzak/Webshop/README.md

 - **Shopping Cart**: Users can add and remove products to/from the cart.
 - **Orders**: Users can create an order with the items inside of the cart.
 - **Order History**: View all previous orders and download individual orders as PDF.
+- **Discounts**: Products can be discounted for a set period of time.
 - **Responsive Design**: Adapts to various screen sizes. **(WIP)**

 ## Tech Stack